AnanyaMitra1/Amazon_Sales_Analysis/README.md

 ## Purposes Of The Capstone Project

-The major aim of this project is to gain insight into the sales data of Amazon to understand the different factors that affect sales of the different branches.
+The major aim of this project is to gain insight into Amazon's sales data to understand the different factors that affect sales in different branches.

 ### About Data: